Digital Security Explained

 1) Preparation

-Before an incident occurs, organizations define roles, procedures, communication channels, and escalation paths.
+Before an incident occurs, organizations define roles, procedures, communication paths, and escalation steps.
+Preparation also includes training, rehearsals, and ensuring monitoring systems are functioning.

 2) Detection and analysis

-Incidents are identified through alerts, monitoring systems, user reports, or external notification.
+Incidents are identified through monitoring systems, alerts, user reports, or external notification.
+Analysis determines the scope, severity, and potential impact.

 3) Containment